Solar-network/docs/docs/desktop-wallet/introduction-to-solar-rewards.md

 ## Contact Us

-If you still have questions or need more information, please feel free to [Contact Us](https://solar.org/contact).
+If you still have questions or need more information, please feel free to ask [the community](https://solar.org/community).